Video game crash of 1983: Loss of publishing control

 Prior to 1979, there were no third-party developers, with console manufacturers like Atari publishing all the games for their respective platforms.
-This changed with the formation of Activision in 1979.
-Activision was founded by four Atari programmers who left the company because they felt that Atari's developers should receive the same recognition and accolades (specifically in the form of sales-based royalties and public-facing credits) as the actors, directors, and musicians working for other subsidiaries of Warner Communications (Atari's parent company at the time).
+This changed in 1979, when Activision was founded by four former Atari video game programmers who left the company because they felt that Atari's developers should receive the same recognition and accolades (specifically in the form of sales-based royalties and public-facing credits) as the actors, directors, and musicians working for other subsidiaries of Warner Communications (Atari's parent company at the time).
 Already being quite familiar with the Atari VCS, the four programmers developed their own games and cartridge manufacturing processes.
-Atari quickly sued to block sales of Activision's products, but failed to secure a restraining order, and ultimately settled the case in 1982.
-While the settlement stipulated that Activision must pay royalties to Atari, this case ultimately legitimized the viability of third-party game developers.
-Activision's games were as popular as Atari's, with Pitfall! (released in 1982) selling over 4 million units.
+Atari quickly sued to block sales of Activision's products but failed to secure a restraining order, and they ultimately settled the case in 1982.
+While the settlement stipulated that Activision pay royalties to Atari, this case ultimately legitimized the viability of third-party game developers.
+Activision's games were as popular as Atari's, with Pitfall! (released in 1982) selling over four million units.

 Prior to 1982, Activision was one of only a handful of third parties publishing games for the Atari VCS.
 By 1982, Activision's success emboldened numerous other competitors to penetrate the market.
-However, Activision's founder David Crane observed that several of these companies were supported by venture capitalists attempting to emulate the success of Activision.
-Without the experience and skill of Activision's team, these inexperienced competitors mostly created games of poor quality.
-Crane notably described these as "the worst games you can imagine".
+However, Activision co-founder David Crane observed that several of these companies were supported by venture capitalists attempting to emulate the success of Activision.
+Without the experience and skill of Activision's team, these inexperienced competitors mostly created games of poor quality, which Crane notably described as "the worst games you can imagine".
 While Activision's success could be attributed to the team's existing familiarity with the Atari VCS, other publishers had no such advantage.
-They largely relied on industrial espionage (poaching each other's employees, reverse-engineering each other's products, etc.) in their attempts to gain market share.
-In fact, even Atari themselves engaged in such practices, hiring several programmers from Mattel's Intellivision development studio, prompting a lawsuit that included charges of industrial espionage.